oppia/oppia-web-developer-docs/The-File-Naming-Convention-and-Directory-Structure.md

     - _Template_: These are the shared HTML files which are required by various other functions like modals, jinja templating, etc.  These names are to end with "**.template.html**"

-- Script files: These are the TS files which are for the sole purpose of importing the required TS files for the HTML file.
-Such files are to end with “**.scripts.ts**”.
-For example if a file get-started.mainpage.html needs a script file then the file would be named “get-started.scripts.ts”
+- Import files: These are the TS files which are for the sole purpose of importing the required TS files for the HTML file.
+Such files are to end with “**.import.ts**”.
+For example if a file get-started.mainpage.html needs a script file then the file would be named “get-started.import.ts”

 ### Directory Structure: